EI2KC QSL policy

 MY WEBSITES:On left is a photo of the world-famous Stone Age monument Newgrange, which is located about 5 miles from my QTH.
 This photo shows a faint green aurora borealis behind Newgrange so I like to think that this image combines my interest in ancient Ireland with my interest in radio.
 That was the image that was used on the cover of my Newgrange book.I also run some popular websites about ancient Ireland:

-My hobbies include: Writing (I am author of Island of the Setting Sun - In Search of Ireland's Ancient Astronomers) and I'm currently writing my first novel, internet/computers, photography, video and film making, astronomy, music (I am the solo euphonium player with Drogheda Brass Band,champions of Ireland SIX years running 2007-2012!), and I have a huge interest in ancient Ireland.
-Below is a video of the Drogheda Brass Band playing 'Penlee' at the National Band Championships in Cork, April 2012:
+My hobbies include: Writing, internet/computers, photography, video and film making, astronomy, music (I am the solo euphonium player with Drogheda Brass Band, champions of Ireland SIX years running 2007-2012!), and I have a huge interest in ancient Ireland.
+Below is a video of me playing a duet:

-WORK / FAMILY: In my professional life I was recently made redundant from my job as a newspaper editor, having worked full time in newspapers for 20 years.
-I am currently unemployed and looking for a new job!
+WORK / FAMILY: In my professional I am a newspaper journalist of over 20 years.
+I am currently working as a sub editor and graphic designer for the Irish Farmers Journal and The Irish Field newspapers.
+I was formerly the Editor of the Drogheda Leader newspaper and also the Dundalk Democrat.
 I am married to Ann, who has shown great forebearance in accepting my multiple hobbies!!
 We have five beautiful children, Amy, Luke, Josh, Tara and Finn, who are all remarkable in their own individual way, and great fun to be around!